Our comparison of the Bank of America Cash Rewards card and the Chase Freedom help you determine which card has more value for you.

 - Annual fee and credit score.
 Earning rewards with no annual fee is always a plus, and both of these cards offer that to you.
 They both also require average to good credit (689-690).
 This gives you some wiggle room to be able to take advantage of either of these cards, even if you don’t have excellent credit.

 - Intro APR.
-Bank of America Cash Rewards offers a 0 percent introductory APR for 12 billing cycles for purchases and balance transfers, then, a variable 16.24 percent - 26.24 percent.
+Bank of America Cash Rewards offers a 0 percent introductory APR for 12 billing cycles for purchases and balance transfers made in the first 60 days, then, a variable 16.24 percent – 26.24 percent.
 Chase Freedom offers a 0 percent intro APR for 15 months on both balance tranfers and purchases.
 After that, the card comes with a variable APR of 17.24 to 25.99 percent.

 - Rewards rate.
 The Bank of America Cash Rewards card gives you some good cash back rates on everyday spending – 3 percent on a category of your choice, 2 percent on groceries and at wholesale clubs, and 1 percent on all other purchases.
 The Chase Freedom gives you 5 percent cash back, but on rotating categories that you must activate and monitor each quarter.
 You earn 1 percent on all other purchases, similar to BoA.